dearing/go-cross-compile/README.md

 simple go tool to cross-compile binaries, hash sums and archives for publishing

-This tool doesn't include anything outside of the standard library to keep it nimble and only shell's out to call Go for builds, the hashing and compression is handled internally.
-This keeps the tool small and cross platform meaning we don't need to rely on build environments prepopulated with packages (aside from Go).
+This tool doesn't rely anything outside of the standard library to keep it nimble, the hashing and compression are handled internally.
+This keeps the tool small and cross platform meaning we don't need to rely on build environments prepopulated with packages (aside from Go itself).

 ## globall install